RapVerse: Coherent Vocals and Whole-Body Motions Generations from Text: Experiments

 \textbf{Metrics.} To evaluate the generation quality of singing vocals, we utilize the Mean Opinion Score (MOS) to gauge the naturalness of the synthesized vocal.
 For motion synthesis, we evaluate the generation quality of the body hand gestures and the realism of the face, respectively.
 Specifically, for gesture generation, we use Frechet Inception Distance (FID) based on a feature extractor from \cite{guo2022generating} to evaluate the distance of feature distributions between the generated and real motions, and Diversity (DIV) metric to assess the motions diversity.
 For face generation, we compare the vertex MSE \cite{xing2023codetalker} and the vertex L1 difference LVD \cite{yi2023generating}.
 Finally, we adopt Beat Constancy (BC) \cite{li2021ai} to measure the synchrony of generated motion and singing vocals.

 \textbf{Baselines.} We compare the vocal generation quality with the state-of-the-art vocal generation method DiffSinger \cite{liu2022diffsinger}.
 And we also adapt the text-to-speech model FastSpeech2 \cite{ren2020fastspeech} for vocal generation.
 For motion generation, we compare our method with both text-to-motion methods and audio-to-motion methods.
 For text-to-motion methods, since there is no existing open-sourced work for text to whole-body motion generation, we compare with transformer-based T2M-GPT \cite{zhang2023t2m} and MLD \cite{chen2023executing} for body generation.
-For the audio-to-motion generation, we compare with Habibie et al. \cite{habibie2021learning} and the SOTA model Talkshow \cite{yi2023generating}.
+For the audio-to-motion generation, we compare with Habibie et al. \cite{habibie2021learning}, Talkshow \cite{yi2023generating}, Motioncraft \cite{bian2024adding} and EMAGE \cite{liu2023emage}.
 We report all the results on RapVerse with an 85\%/7.5\%/7.5\% train/val/test split.